Rintarooo/cuda_opencv_docker/README.md

 # Docker for CUDA enabled OpenCV

-modify `dockerfiles/Dockerfile` depending on your environment(such as the desired OpenCV version, Compute Capability(CC) of your GPU).
+modify `dockerfiles/Dockerfile` depending on your environment (such as your desired OpenCV version, Compute Capability(CC) of your GPU).
 ```bash
 docker build -t $(id -un)/cuda:10.1-cudnn7-ubuntu18.04-opencv3.4.11-CC5.0 ./dockerfiles/
 ```